zzulueta/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

 Let's start by creating an Azure AI Foundry project.

 1. In a web browser, open the [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
-Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Azure AI Foundry** logo at the top left to navigate to the home page, which looks similar to the following image:
+Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Azure AI Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it is open):

     ![Screenshot of Azure AI Foundry portal.](./Media/ai-foundry-home.png)